thepirat000/Audit.NET/README.md

 #### Custom serialization mechanism

-If you want to use a custom JSON serialization mechanism, you should create a class implementing `IJsonAdapter` and assign it to the static property `Configuration.JsonAdapter`.
+If you want to use a custom JSON serialization mechanism for the Audit Events, you can create a class implementing `IJsonAdapter` and assign it to the static property `Configuration.JsonAdapter`.

-> NOTE: Take into account that some of the `AuditEvent` properties relies on attribute decoration for the serialization / deserialization mechanism (i.e. `[JsonExtensionData]` and `[JsonIgnore]`).
-So if you change the default serialization mechanism, some of the `AuditEvent` fields could be serialized differently than expected.
-For example on .NET 5.0, the `AuditEvent.CustomFields` property is decorated with `JsonExtensionData` from `System.Text.Json`, so if the audit event is serialized using `Newtonsoft.Json`, then the `CustomFields` property will be serialized as a normal field.

 For example:
 ```c#